graphql-dotnet/examples/src/AzureFunctions/README.md

 # Azure Functions GraphQL Example

 This sample is based on the work from [tpeczek](https://github.com/tpeczek/Demo.Azure.Functions.GraphQL/).
-He published a blog post about this: [Serverless GraphQL with Azure Functions, GraphQL for .NET, and Cosmos DB](https://www.tpeczek.com/2019/05/serverless-graphql-with-azure-functions.html)
+He published a blog post about this: [Serverless GraphQL with Azure Functions, GraphQL for .NET, and Cosmos DB](https://www.tpeczek.com/2019/05/serverless-graphql-with-azure-functions.html).

 ## Preparation

-Install [Azure Functions Core Tools](https://docs.microsoft.com/en-us/azure/azure-functions/functions-run-local#install-the-azure-functions-core-tools) in version 3 for your plattform
+Install [Azure Functions Core Tools](https://docs.microsoft.com/en-us/azure/azure-functions/functions-run-local#install-the-azure-functions-core-tools) in version 3 for your platform.

 ## Run